perryOnCrack/perryoncrack.github.io/apps/rez.md

 - Changes:
     - Quick Launch area will now show an arrow when it's empty.

-- Bug fixes:
+- Bug Fixes:
     - Fixed an issue where notification dot not being updated properly.

-- New bugs:
+- New Bugs:
     - In the top panel, right after swiping, clicks will sometimes only response after a few more clicks.

 ### Version 1.4 (2023-09-27)